 It’s interesting to know that some of the most lucrative YouTube niches may not generate the same results with written content.

 For instance, the humor and gaming niches seem to do better with video content than written content.
-However, food, technology, and health and fitness can be lucrative in both video or written formats.
+However, food, technology, and health and fitness can be lucrative in both video and written formats.

 That being said, I think it’s really important to do good research and come up with a niche that you are not only passionate about but can also bring you lots of money.